YomikoR/GetFnative/README.md

 f2 = 1
 upscaled = descaled.nnedi3.nnedi3(field=f1, dh=True).std.Transpose().nnedi3.nnedi3(field=f2, dh=True).std.Transpose()
 c_args = dict(
-    width = 1920,
-    height = 1080,
     src_width = d_args['src_width'] * 2,
     src_height = d_args['src_height'] * 2,
     src_left = d_args['src_left'] * 2 + 0.5 - f2,
     src_top = d_args['src_top'] * 2 + 0.5 - f1
 )
-final = core.resize.Bicubic(upscaled, **c_args)
+final = core.resize.Bicubic(upscaled, 1920, 1080, **c_args)
 ```
 A demo script for anti-aliasing, assuming you have got an estimated `src_height`, say, 830.77, you will descale, upscale with nnedi3, and resize to 1920x1080.
+These cropping arguments are the ones used for testing the kernel, and is often suitable for post-processing provided the resizer does not have rather large taps.

 ## Acknowledgment